MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ##### Supported types

-Materialize natively supports the following PostgreSQL types:
+Materialize natively supports the following PostgreSQL types (including the array type for each of the types):

 <ul style="column-count: 3">
 <li><code>bool</code></li>